 Even before the Corona virus, home office and mobile working played a role in many companies.
-But at the latest since the pandemic and the resulting temporary introduction of the home office obligation (since 1 July 2021 there is no longer a home office obligation in Germany), it has become clear to everyone else that the home office is here to stay.
-But, especially if you work a lot in your home office, you definitely need good office equipment.
+But at the latest since the pandemic and the resulting temporary introduction of the home office obligation (since July 1, 2021, there is no longer a home office obligation in Germany), it is clear to everyone else that the home office is here to stay.
+But, especially if you work a lot in the home office, you definitely need good office equipment.
 An ergonomic office chair, for example, should be a MUST.
-After all, a makeshift kitchen table and chair is very unhealthy in the long run and concentrated work is not possible.
-When it comes to the home office, one question inevitably arises for many employees: How can I deduct tax on the home office?
+Because a makeshift kitchen table and chair is very unhealthy in the long run and concentrated work is not possible.
+When it comes to the home office, one question inevitably arises for many employees: How can I deduct the home office from my taxes?
 We explain it to you.

 Home office tax tips for employees

 1. purchase of an office chair by the employer